jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 It's Rust convention, when you create a folder, Rust looks for `mod.rs` to understand the module structure.

-### Building the Map System

-Now that we've set up our module structure, we need to build the actual components.
-Our map system will consist of several interconnected files:

-1. **`assets.rs`** - Defines what sprites to spawn and how to position them
-2. **`tilemap.rs`** - Maps sprite names to their pixel coordinates in our atlas
-3. **`models.rs`** - Organizes tile models and keeps them synchronized with their assets
-4. **`sockets.rs`** - Defines connection points for tile compatibility
-5. **`rules.rs`** - Defines terrain layers, compatibility rules, and world generation logic
-6. **`generate.rs`** - Sets up the procedural generation engine

-We'll build these in a logical order, starting with the foundation and working our way up.

 ### Creating SpawnableAsset

 Let's start by creating our `assets.rs` file inside the `map` folder.
 This will be the foundation that defines how we spawn sprites in our world.

-The `bevy_procedural_tilemaps` library can generate complex worlds, but it needs to know **what to actually place** at each generated location.
+The `bevy_procedural_tilemaps` library needs to know **what to actually place** at each generated location.

-Think about it: when the algorithm decides "this should be a grass tile," it needs to know:
+It requires the following details:
-- Which sprite to use from our tilemap?
+1. Which sprite to use from our tilemap?
-- Where exactly to position it?
+2. Where exactly to position it?
-- What components to add (collision, physics, etc.)?
+3. What components to add (collision, physics, etc.)?

 The library expects us to provide this information in a very specific format.
-And doing this for **every single tile type** in your game - grass, dirt, trees, rocks, water, etc will result in redundant code.
+And doing this for every single tile type in your game - grass, dirt, trees, rocks, water, etc will result in redundant code.

 This is where `SpawnableAsset` comes in.
 It's our **abstraction layer** to help you avoid unnecessary boilerplate.